tjohann/a20_sdk/bananapi-pro/Documentation/storyline.md

 Storyline Bananapi-Pro
 ======================

-The bananapi is used as a multimedia device connected to a tv.
-It also acts as a internal void-linux packages build and repository server.
+The bananapi-pro is used as my internal void-linux package server.
+It also acts a an intermediate git server for playground stuff.

 My internal void-linux build-server (distcc with Baalue):
 ![Alt text](../../pics/bananapi-pro.jpg?raw=true "Bananapi-Pro")